 First, master the basic version of the exercise.
 Zimmerman recommends doing two to four reps on each side with a light kettlebell (or balancing a shoe on your closed fist if you’re a beginner) as a warm-up before any other workout two to three times a week.
 Then, scroll down to learn how you can increase the complexity of this move with five surprising variations.

-Turkish get-ups demonstrated by Julie Wandzilak, Tier X coach at E at Equinox's Columbus Circle location
+Turkish get-ups demonstrated by Julie Wandzilak, Tier X coach at E Columbus Circle in New York City

 Lie face up, one arm to your side, kettlebell straight up with your other arm, same side leg bent and other leg straight, both legs slightly away from the midline (1).
 Drive the foot of your bent leg into the ground to initiate a roll towards the down arm (2).
 Drive your elbow into the ground and then straighten out your elbow coming up onto your hand (3).
 Take the straight leg, bring it through and hinge at the hip to come to a half-kneeling position (4).
 Stand up (5).
 Go back down the way you came up.
 Repeat for all reps on that side; then do it on the other side.
 Trainer cue: Keep your eyes on the bell the entire time until you reach step 4.